In this guide to Bulgaria’s national debt, we go into more detail about the debt to GDP ratio and what the country’s credit rating is.

-Obligations to external bodies, such as guarantees to the European Financial Stability Fund are included.
-However, domestic obligations represented by guarantees on loans to given to state-owned enterprises and obligations to future pension payments, are not included.
+Obligations to external bodies, such as guarantees to the European Financial Stability Fund are also included.
+However, domestic obligations represented by guarantees on loans given to state-owned enterprises and obligations to future pension payments are not.

 The rules for the calculation of national debt used by the IMF and Eurostat are very similar.
 One difference is that Eurostat counts obligations to EU institutions as part of the national debt, whereas the IMF does not.

 Bulgaria had a tumultuous period after changing over from the communist system in the early 1990s and adopting the capitalist model.

 What is Bulgaria’s credit rating?

 The credit rating of a government takes into account a range of economic and political factors.
-The three main credit ratings agencies give Bulgaria a surprisingly low rating, as shown in the table below.
+The three main credit rating agencies give Bulgaria a surprisingly low rating, as shown in the table below.

-|Standard & Poor's||BBB-||BBB-||Positive|
+|Standard & Poor's||BBB-||Stable|

-- You could wrap $1 bills around the Earth 72 times with the debt amount.
+- You could wrap $1 bills around the Earth 73 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 2,018 km, or 1,254 miles high.
+- If you lay $1 bills on top of each other they would make a pile 2,039 km, or 1,267 miles high.

 - That's equivalent to 0.01 trips to the Moon.